City of Richmond has completed a Class I (off road) Bay Trail

 Ave. to Bay View Trail:

 In late 2014, EBRPD completed the massive grading phase for the Breuner Marsh Restoration and Public Access Project.
 This project will provide a connection between the northern end of Goodrick Avenue and Bay View Trail in Point PInole Regional Shoreline.
-The Bay Trail and other public access improvements will be completed in late 2015 as the final stage of this $8 million project. .
+The Bay Trail and other public access improvements will be completed in early 2016 as the final stage of this $8 million project. .
 Click Here

 to view the site plan for the project.
-In 2014, the City of Richmond received a $63,000 grant from ABAG Bay Trail Project supplemented by $5,000 from EBRPD and $2,000 from TRAC to prepare plans for building a 0.4-mile Class I trail along Goodrick Ave. to connect the Breuner Marsh Trail with the Class I Bay Trail parallel to the Richmond Parkway.
+On April 6, 2015, the City of Richmond authorized retaining BKF Engineers to provide design and environmental services to make shovel ready for constuction a 0.4-mile Class I trail along Goodrick Ave. to connect the Breuner Marsh Trail with the Class I Bay Trail parallel to the Richmond Parkway.

 Breuner Marsh Restoration & Public Access Project after Completion of Grading Phase;